aryzach/aryzach.github.io/_posts/2021-10-29-death-with-dignity-op-ed.markdown

 # Expanding Accessibility to Assisted Dying

 ### Contents
-#### Background / Intro
+- Background / Intro
-#### Outline of legal decisions to be made
+- Outline of legal decisions to be made
-#### Nonprofit Business Plan
+- Nonprofit Business Plan
-##### Vibe (and why this vibe)
+	* Why now
-##### Timeline (education: 1-2 years -> services + education + advocacy: 5-15 years -> pass bill)
+	* Timeline (education: 1-2 years -> services + education + advocacy: 5-15 years -> pass bill)
+	* Vibe (and why this vibe)
+	* Defining policy and business model
-##### Education
+	* Education
-##### Services
+	* Services
-##### Advocacy
+	* Advocacy

-Something I've heard repeatedly from older, mentally healthy people is that they wouldn't want to keep living if they had severe dementia.
+(or 'evidence suggests that' and cite it) Something I've heard repeatedly from older, mentally healthy people is that they wouldn't want to keep living if they had severe dementia.
 Then there are two end-of-life narratives that follow: their life ends without ever having severe dementia, or they get severe dementia and live with it for an indefinite amount of time until they die (usually not directly from dementia).
 We need to build the business and legal processes to enable the end-of-life choice to not live with severe dementia.

 Because a dementia-related wish to die is different in nature than a terminally-ill-induced wish to die, we need a different mindset and process.

-Currently, the two main hurdles for somebody with severe dementia to take advantage of physician-assisted dying are that you need to be<sup>[[1]](https://deathwithdignity.org/learn/access/#Eligibility)</sup>:
+Currently, the two main hurdles for somebody with severe dementia to take advantage of the physician-assisted dying law are that you need to be<sup>[[1]](https://deathwithdignity.org/learn/access/#Eligibility)</sup>:
 1. "mentally competent, i.e. capable of making and communicating your health care decisions"
 2. "diagnosed with a terminal illness that will, within reasonable medical judgment, lead to death within six months"